ganthore/cobbler/README.md

 #### Options

-The [options snippets](https://github.com/FlossWare/cobbler/tree/master/snippets/options) represent an [option](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Installation_Guide/sect-kickstart-syntax.html#sect-kickstart-commands) that one may find in a kickstart file - for example [autopart](https://github.com/FlossWare/cobbler/blob/master/snippets/options/autopart) for automatically creating partitions.
+The [option snippets](https://github.com/FlossWare/cobbler/tree/master/snippets/options) represent an [option](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Installation_Guide/sect-kickstart-syntax.html#sect-kickstart-commands) that one may find in a kickstart file - for example [autopart](https://github.com/FlossWare/cobbler/blob/master/snippets/options/autopart) for automatically creating partitions.

 Should an option afford parameters, simply denoting the name of the option in your ```ksmeta``` as the name with the value being what should end up in the resultant [kickstart](http://cobbler.github.io/manuals/2.6.0/3/5_-_Kickstart_Templating.html).
 As an example, let's assume you wish to set the language to ```en_US``` in your kickstart: